Your BJJ Guide

 Summary

-John Danaher’s instructionals aren’t quick tutorials but blueprints for long-term improvement.
-Following his systems from the “Go Further Faster” foundation to the advanced leg lock and back attack instructionals, you can develop a complete, structured BJJ game!
+John Danaher’s instructional videos on BJJ Fanatics aren’t quick tutorials, but rather blueprints for long-term improvement.
+Following his systems from the “Go Further Faster” foundation to the advanced leg lock and back attack instructionals, you can develop a complete, structured BJJ game.

 Go Further Faster Bundle Deal